 Fume Hood (how many need to be accessible, all 3?)

 Science Underway Seawater System (standard sensors: t, s, chla; anything to be added into the system?)

-Transponder Navigation - Sonardyne USBL
+Water baths, overns, non standard equipment put into the bench; nothing to be added to flow through system, using it mostly for rinsing Transponder Navigation - Sonardyne USBL

+LN generator - Able to produce 3-4L/day for transfer to science personnel dewars

+Hoping to recharge Erik’s puntarenas LN; dry shipper will be in Erik’s container, will charge it in Puntareans; will it be shipped or will is stay – fully charged until San Diego (how is Mandy getting it home).

 Is there a need for any of the following equipment?
 The following were NOT requested as of 7/10:

-LN generator - Able to produce 3-4L/day for transfer to science personnel dewars

 ADCPs

 12 kHz Pinger for Wire Use (2 pingers needed – 1 is a ready spare)